IBM/conductor-h2o-sparklingwater/README.md

 # H2O Sparkling Water integration with Conductor

-### This is a fork of IBM Conductor for changes needed for Sparkling Water 3.32.1.7
+### This is a fork of IBM Conductor for changes needed for later Sparkling Water versions
 Project to integrate H2O Sparkling Water as a notebook in IBM Spectrum Conductor.

+### Sparkling Water was tested on following versions:
+IBM SC 2.5.0:
+- SW 3.32.1.7 with Spark 2.4 and Spark 3.0

+IBM SC 2.5.1:
+- SW 3.32.1.7 with Spark 2.4 and Spark 3.0
+- SW 3.34.0.8 with Spark 2.4 and Spark 3.0

+#### NOTE: This repo is using SW 3.32.1.7 on Spark 2.4 as an example.
+However, other versions could be used.

 ### Using:
 Download [H2O Sparkling Water](https://www.h2o.ai/download) and place it in the package folder.
 In the scripts/common.inc file update the version from 3.32.1.7-1-2.4 to the version you are using if it is different.
 Then run the build_package.sh script to build the package.